Attachment theory: Do infant attachments predict adult behaviour?

-As might be expected from research which shows that the short-term reliability of the SSP depends largely on the continuing stability of social background variables, the best-known studies to have researched the long-term effects/correlates of infant-caregiver bonds on grown-up functions have all failed to produce the kinds of result attachment theory predicts.
-This is especially true in studies which have controlled for the continuity and discontinuity of background variables experienced by the child while she or he was developing.
+As might be expected from research that shows the short-term reliability of the SSP depends largely on the continuing stability of social background variables, the best-known studies to have researched the long-term effects/correlates of infant-caregiver bonds on grown-up functions have all failed to produce the kinds of results attachment theory predicts.
+This is especially true in studies that have controlled for the continuity and discontinuity of background variables experienced by the child while she or he was developing.
 One longitudinal study in Minnesota showed that, if background variables were properly taken into account, attachment security in infancy only accounted for 5% of the variability in social competence when the study-children had reached the age of nineteen.
-Two well-known German studies also failed to find any significant correlation between security of attachment (as measure in the SSP) in toddlers and a variety of measures of social relating after age ten.
+Two well-known German studies also failed to find any significant correlation between toddlers' security of attachment (as measured in the SSP) and a variety of measures of social relating after age 10.
 Long-term Israeli research also found that continuity in attachment representation correlated strongly with the stability of the caregiver's environment, and discontinuity with instability.

 Taken altogether, such findings demonstrate that, when studies using SSP measures include measures of an infant's social circumstances, there can be a strong link to grown-up outcomes—accounting for half the variance in the 'Minnesota' longitudinal study when, by themselves, attachment measures account for as little as one twentieth of the variance.